 NOTE: Fastener locations are for optimum uplift resistance.
-Fasteners may be located within 50 mm (2") of position shown in diagrams in any direction.
+Fasteners may be located within 50 mm (2"), in any direction, of positions shown in diagrams.

 3.3.4.2 Adhesive Applied Materials

 - 1) Adhesives may be used to secure new roofing materials to an existing roof system, provided the specific application procedures and methods are engineered by or for the Design Authority. - 2) Notwithstanding the above, the minimum requirements set out in 7.3.2.4 apply.